avaneev/biteopt/README.md

 [r8brain-free-src](https://github.com/avaneev/r8brain-free-src)
 sample rate converter.

+* BiteOpt is featured as an optimizer in [M-Star CFD physical modeling system](http://docs.mstarcfd.com/10_Running_the_Solver/m-star-optimizer.html)

 BiteOpt is also referenced in these research papers:

 * [Password Strength Signaling: A Counter-Intuitive Defense Against Password